Underbank Hall: History

+The hall dates back to the 15th century, according to Stockport Metropolitan Borough Council, although its official listing places it in the 16th century.

-Underbank Hall is a 16th-century town house in the centre of Stockport, Greater Manchester, England.
-The hall dates back to the 15th century and became a Grade II* listed building on 13 May 1952.
-It was the home of a branch of the Arden family of Bredbury, who were related to William Shakespeare on his mother's side.
+It was the home of a branch of the Arden family of Bredbury, who were related to the playwright, poet and actor William Shakespeare on his mother's side.

-In 1823 it was sold by William Arden, 2nd Baron Alvanley to pay off debts, and became a bank.
-A banking hall was then added to the rear in 1919.
-The hall is still used as a bank today and currently houses the NatWest branch for Stockport.
+In 1823 it was sold by William Arden, 2nd Baron Alvanley to pay off debts and was converted into a bank.
+A banking hall was added at the rear in 1919.
+The building continues to operate as a bank and now houses the NatWest branch for Stockport.